MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 > - **Review Azure VM quotas and limits** that might pose design restrictions.
 VMs have specific limits and quotas, which vary based on the type of VM, the region, and other factors.
 There might be subscription restrictions, such as number of VMs per subscription, the number of cores per VM, and more.
 If your subscription is shared with other workloads, your consumption might be reduced.
 >      Check limits on [VMs](/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-machine-scale-sets-limits), [Virtual Machine Scale Sets](/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-machine-scale-sets-limits), [managed disks](/azure/azure-resource-manager/management/azure-subscription-service-limits#managed-virtual-machine-disks), and other components of the workload.
 >
-> - **Do failure mode analysis** to minimize points of failure, by focusing on VM interactions with the network and storage components.
+> - **Do failure mode analysis** to minimize points of failure, by analyzing VM interactions with the network and storage components.
 Opt for design choices such as ephemeral OS disks to localize disk access, avoiding network hops.
 Adding a load balancer can enhance self-preservation by distributing network traffic across multiple VMs, improving availability and reliability.
 >
 > - **Calculate your composite Service Level Objectives (SLOs) based on Azure Service Level Agreements (SLAs)**.
 Ensure that your SLO isn't higher than the [Azure SLAs](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_9/) to avoid unrealistic expectations and potential issues.
 >
 >     Be aware of the _complexities introduced by dependencies_.
 For example, some dependencies like virtual network and NICs, don't have their own SLAs.
 Other dependencies, such as an associated data disk has SLAs that are integrated with VM SLAs.
 All those variations should be considered as they can impact VM performance and reliability.
 >
 >     _Factor in the critical dependencies_ of VMs on various components such as disks and networking components.
 Understanding these relationships is important for determining the critical flows that might impact reliability.
+>
 >     _Create state isolation_.
 Workload data should be on a separate data disk to prevent interference with the OS disk.
 If a VM fails, a new OS disk can be spun up with the same data disk, ensuring resilience and fault isolation.
 See, [Ephemeral OS disks](/azure/virtual-machines/ephemeral-os-disks).
 >
-> - **Make VMs and dependencies redundant across zones**.
+> - **Make VMs and dependencies redundant are across zones**.
 If a VM fails, the _workload should continue to function due to resiliency_.
 Include dependencies in your redundancy choices.
 For example, use built-in redundancy options available with disks, use zone redundant IPs, ensuring data availability and high uptime.
 >
 > - **Be ready to scale out** to prevent service level degradation and avoid failures.
 [Azure Virtual Machine Scale Sets](/azure/virtual-machines/flexible-virtual-machine-scale-sets) have scaling capabilities that can spin up new instances as required and distribute load across multiple VMs and availability zone.
 >